sridhar-rg/crispr-design-depletion-dnaseq/README.md

 1. The DASH (https://genomebiology.biomedcentral.com/articles/10.1186/s13059-016-0904-5) methodology introduced by Gu *et* *al* (2016) uses a similar technique to deplete mitochondrial rRNA in HeLa cells.

 2. Several other studies have been published that uses the power of CRISPRs to deplete abundant RNA and DNA molecules from sequencing libraries.
-Here are a couple of papers that I have worked on: [single cell RNA application](https://pubmed.ncbi.nlm.nih.gov/40389438/) and [infectious disease detection](https://www.cell.com/cell-reports-methods/pdf/S2667-2375(23)00082-6.pdf)
+Here are a couple of papers that I have published: CRISPR depletion for [single cell RNA applications](https://pubmed.ncbi.nlm.nih.gov/40389438/) and [infectious disease detection](https://www.cell.com/cell-reports-methods/pdf/S2667-2375(23)00082-6.pdf)

 3. Jumpcode Genomics owns the intellectual property for commercial use of this method.
 Please reach out to [Keith Brown](keith@jumpcodegenomics.com) for commercial queries.

-4. I have developed bioinformatics pipelines that design CRISPR-gRNAs for Jumpcode Genomics products using tools that are not used in the code published here.
-Most of the code used in this repository uses publicly available libraries, tools and genomics software.
+4. My goal here is to only provide a bioinformatics framework for folks interested in this method.
+You can use any code available to make your own designs for CRISPR-gRNAs that you would like to use in your work.
+But Jumpcode Genomics is the sole proprietary owner of the commercial rights to this technology.

+5. The design of CRISPR-gRNAs and information provided here is generic.
+Several downstream steps are required to computationally tune the CRISPR-gRNAs for use in a library preparation method.